tanzeelak/find-food/README.md

-# find-restaurants
+# Find _your_ food

 **Published:** [find-food on Codebuff](https://www.codebuff.com/publishers/tanzeela/agents/find-food/0.0.5) — 🥇 First place at the Codebuff Agent Builder Hackathon

 ![find-food screenshot](screenshot.webp)

-An AI-powered food recommendation agent built around my own specific dietary restrictions.
-Most apps stop at "vegetarian-friendly" — this goes further, asking "can I actually eat this, and is it nourishing?"
-That requires scouring individual menu items, not just restaurant tags.
+An AI-powered agent that finds specific menu items — not just restaurants — that match your dietary restrictions.
+Most apps stop at "vegetarian-friendly."
+This goes further, asking "can I actually eat this, and is it nourishing?" by scouring individual menus item by item.

 ## How it works